asipe/snarfz/README.md

 It provides support for scanning a directory tree, event driven notifications of directories and files, pruning support and several modes of error handling.

+Snarfz Supports
+* receiving events for files only, directories only or both files and directories
+* pruning support for sub directories and/or files
+* 3 modes of error handling support during a scan (ignore, ask, halt)
+* 2 modes of error handling support during event handling (ignore, halt)

 ### Usage

 ```csharp